Whistleblower Policy

 Introduction

-The objective of this policy is to set out how Westbourne Credit Management Limited, ACN 131 843 144 (Westbourne) as an Australian regulated entity complies with Part 9.4AAA of the Corporations Act 2001 (Cth), as amended by the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019 (and Westbourne Credit Management (UK) Limited, Company Numer 11302524 complies with the United Kingdom Public Interest Disclosures Act 1998 and the Criminal Finances Act 2017 and where applicable guidelines from the Financial Conduct Authority and the Prudential Regulation Authority (collectively called the Whistleblower Provisions).
+The objective of this policy is to set out how Westbourne Credit Management Limited, ACN 131 843 144 (Westbourne) as an Australian regulated entity complies with Part 9.4AAA of the Corporations Act 2001 (Cth), as amended by the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019 (and Westbourne Credit Management (UK) Limited, Company Number 11302524 complies with the United Kingdom Public Interest Disclosures Act 1998 and the Criminal Finances Act 2017 and where applicable guidelines from the Financial Conduct Authority and the Prudential Regulation Authority (collectively called the Whistleblower Provisions).
 There are some differences between the Australian and UK legislation and where relevant, we have set those out in this policy.

 Scope